Kiriuxa2010/S.T.B.-OS/README.md

 # S.T.B.
 OS (Simple Terminal Based Operating System)
 S.T.B.
 OS is a 32_Bit OS written in Rust.

+The goal of this project is to make an os similar to msdos.

 ## Features
 *Multiple Colors